Navigation

 Directorate-General 5

 Directorate-General V is in charge of financial relations between the Federation, Länder and local authorities.
-Its remit also covers public and constitutional law, general legal affairs, and freedom of information law.
-Further areas of responsibility include financial compensation for injustices committed under the Nazi regime and unresolved property issues in eastern Germany.
+Its remit also covers public and constitutional law, general legal affairs, procurement law and freedom of information law.
+In addition, Directorate-General V is in charge of Wiedergutmachung – Germany’s efforts to take responsibility for crimes committed by the Nazi regime.
+This includes financial compensation and other emerging tasks in this area.
+Finally, Directorate-General V deals with unresolved property issues and war-induced burdens.

 Directorate-General VII: Financial market policy